gbif/ipt/dataHostingCentres.md

 The [Canadian Biodiversity Information Facility (CBIF)](http://www.cbif.gc.ca/) does not run an IPT.

 Therefore you are recommended to contact Canadensys, which provides helpdesk support to new publishers in Canada, and hosting support for datasets on the [Canadensys IPT](http://data.canadensys.net/ipt).
-Please contact Canadensys <david.shorthouse@umontreal.ca> for assistance.
+Please contact Canadensys <olivier.norvez@umontreal.ca> for assistance.

 ## Colombia